 The accompanying condensed financial statements are unaudited and have been prepared in accordance with U.S. generally accepted accounting principles (U.S. GAAP) and on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, that are necessary for the fair statement of the Company's financial position, results of operations, comprehensive loss, and cash flows for the interim periods presented.
-The financial data and the other financial information disclosed in these notes to the condensed financial statements related to the three-month period are also unaudited.
-The results of operations for the three months ended March 31, 2023 are not necessarily indicative of the results of operations to be anticipated for any other future annual or interim period.
+The financial data and the other financial information disclosed in these notes to the condensed financial statements related to the three- and six-month periods are also unaudited.
+The results of operations for the three and six months ended June 30, 2023 are not necessarily indicative of the results of operations to be anticipated for any other future annual or interim period.
 The condensed balance sheet as of December 31, 2022 included herein was derived from the audited financial statements as of that date.